MileHacker Logo

 Shenyang Steam Locomotive Museum

-Showcases a collection of historical steam locomotives, reflecting Shenyang's industrial past and its role in China's railway development.
+Showcases a collection of historical steam locomotives, reflecting Shenyang's industrial past and its role within China's railway development.

 Museum Exhibits